eR-Biostat/Courses/Linear Models/README.md

 Homework assignments and an example of an exam is available as well.

-The course was developed by Legesse Kassa Debusho, UNISA, South Africa and Ziv Shkedy, Hasselt University, Belgium.
+The course was developed by Legesse Kassa Debusho, UNISA, South Africa and Ziv Shkedy, Hasselt University, Belgium, XXXXXX,YYYYY.

 # Course materials